everydaycode20/auth-app-dev-challenge/README.md

 # Clone this repository
 $ git clone https://github.com/everydaycode20/auth-app-dev-challenge

-## You should have mongodb installed on your computer
+# You should have mongodb installed on your computer

 # Install dependencies for both folders
 $ npm install

-# For client folder make a build
-$ npm run build

 # Run the app the server
 $ npm start